 At Kjooz, we believe in making technology accessible.
-Think of a smart plug as a bridge.
-It sits between your wall outlet and your device’s power cord (like a lamp, fan, or coffee maker).
+A smart plug acts as a bridge between your wall outlet and your device’s power cord (like a lamp, fan, or coffee maker).
 Once connected to your home’s Wi-Fi, it allows you to control that device remotely using an app on your phone or even just your voice.
 It’s a simple concept with powerful implications for convenience, energy savings, and peace of mind.
+For complete smart home library on this site.

 What Makes the iHome Smart Plug Stand Out?